 Losing your job is a major risk, but in my mind, it’s the same as any other job.
 If you don’t perform up to standards, you run the risk of losing your job.
 In sales and particularly technology sales, it’s just more obvious if you aren’t performing.

 If you’re interested in looking into a career in software sales, I’d be happy to help!
 I’m writing a follow up post on where you can go to start a career in software sales, companies that are often hiring, job searching websites that specialize in young sales professionals, etc.

-As always, if you have any questions, shoot me an email at [email protected] or comment below!
+As always, if you have any questions please comment below!